(Click here to read what IAPD and its Environmental Committee is doing)

 Plastics are responsible for countless facets of the modern life we enjoy today.
 From health and well being, nutrition, shelter and transportation to safety and security, communication, sports, leisure activities and innovations of industry — plastics deliver bountiful benefits to you and your world.
 The men and women of the plastics industry make it all possible.
 In the United States, the plastics industry accounts for more than $374 billion dollars in annual shipments and directly employs 1.1 million people.

-SPI advocates continuous innovation and improvement in applying sustainability principles in the manufacturing, distribution, use and disposition of plastic materials.
-You can get further facts to debunk some myths you may have heard about plastics and the environment by visiting SPI’s web site at www.plasticsindustry.org.
+The Society of the Plastics Industry (SPI) advocates continuous innovation and improvement in applying sustainability principles in the manufacturing, distribution, use and disposition of plastic materials.
+You can get further facts to debunk some myths you may have heard about plastics and the environment by visiting SPI’s website.
 Join the cause and protect the continued and further use of plastics in many applications.

 The Society of the Plastics Industry, Inc., provided this information for publication in the December 2008/January 2009 issue of The IAPD Magazine.
 Founded in 1937, SPI is the trade association representing one of the largest manufacturing industries in the United States.
 SPI’s members represent the entire plastics industry supply chain, including processors, machinery and equipment manufacturers and raw materials suppliers.
 For more information, visit www.plasticsindustry.org.
 Join the conversation at SPI’s blog at www.inthehopper.org.